Erhun Oztumer: Charlton Athletic

 On 16 August 2019, Oztumer was announced as a free signing for Charlton Athletic on a two-year deal.
 He scored his first goal for Charlton in an EFL Trophy tie against AFC Wimbledon on 1 September 2020.

 On 18 May 2021, it was announced that Oztumer would leave Charlton Athletic at the end of his contract.

 Bristol Rovers (loan)

 On 15 October 2020, Oztumter joined Bristol Rovers on a season-long loan.
 The following day Oztumer came off the bench in the 83 minute of a 1-1 draw with Burton Albion to make his debut.
 He made his full debut on 7 November against former club Walsall in an FA Cup victory.
 He scored his first goal with the fourth in a 6–0 thrashing of Darlington in the second round of the FA Cup.
 In December 2020, it was reported that Oztumer had tested positive for COVID-19 along with teammate Zain Westbrooke.

 Fatih Karagümrük

 On 1 July 2021, Oztumer moved to Turkey to join Süper Lig side Fatih Karagümrük.

 Adana Demirspor

 On 27 January 2022, Oztumer joined Adana Demirspor on a contract until June 2023 with the option for a further year.

+Mağusa Türk Gücü

+In July 2023, Oztumer signed for Mağusa Türk Gücü, reigning champions of the top division of Northern Cyprus.